CEED/MAGMA/sparse-iter/README.txt

 A suitable test matrix is given by Trefethen_2000: http://www.cise.ufl.edu/research/sparse/matrices/JGD_Trefethen/Trefethen_2000.html

-Another option is to generate a 2D laplace problem of variable size on-the-fly:
+Another option is to generate a 2D Laplace problem of variable size on-the-fly:
-'LAPLACE2D 100' generates a 2D Laplacian of size 100x100.
+'LAPLACE2D 10' generates a 2D Laplacian of size 100x100.

 To run a solver: